 Please Note: You are viewing the non-styled version of SITE NAME.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-On November 18, 2015, the U.S. Food and Drug Administration (FDA) approved the intranasal route for naloxone administration.
-The intranasal route has been used as an “off-label” method of naloxone administration by the medical community for years.
-However, the FDA approval of this route created an avenue for pharmaceutical companies to legally manufacture and sell naloxone packaged for the intranasal route of administration.
+On November 18, 2015, the U.S. Food and Drug Administration (FDA) approved Narcan nasal spray for the intranasal route for naloxone administration.
+The intranasal route has been used as an "off-label" method of naloxone administration by the medical community for years.
+However, the FDA approval of this product created an avenue for pharmaceutical companies to legally manufacture and sell naloxone packaged for the intranasal route of administration.

 The naloxone nasal spray has a pre-measured dose of naloxone in a device with a nozzle similar to an over-the-counter nasal spray container.
 In addition to its use by EMS providers, naloxone nasal spray is also prescribed by healthcare providers or dispensed by pharmacists to laypersons.
 At this time, Adapt Pharma Limited, the manufacturer of naloxone nasal spray, is offering special pricing to fire and EMS agencies at less than $40 per unit.